jcmiller11/PSBS/README.md

 The PuzzleScript Build System!

-PSBS combines multiple files into one puzzlescript source file and uploads it to the web.
+PSBS combines multiple files into one puzzlescript source file and can export it to an HTML file or an online game hosted on a gist!

 This is an early development release and changes may be made to the project structure and config file formats in the future.